openSUSE/python-suseapi/docs/userinfo.rst

 .. class:: DjangoUserInfo(server, base)

-    Wrapper around :class:`suse.ldap` class to use Django settings and cache results in Django cache.
+    Wrapper around :class:`suseapi.ldap` class to use Django settings and cache results in Django cache.